repo-riyanshu-1233/Tictactoe/readme.md

 Tic-Tac-Toe is a browser-based game built to combine classic local gameplay with AI and real-time peer-to-peer multiplayer.

-Made with ❤️ and JavaScript.
+Made with ❤️ by riyanshu sinh

 ⭐ If you like the project, consider giving the repository a star!